streamanalyze/sa.documentation/source/accessing-external-systems.html.md

-The most common relational types *and* their Amos II counterparts are provided by default.
+The most common relational types *and* their sa.amos counterparts are provided by default.
 Both functions are stored functions that can be updated as desired for future wrappers. <span style="font-family: Times New Roman;">\